 - Thoroughly Clean the Interior.
 Next, deep-clean the interior.
 Take out the floor mats, beat them out, and then vacuum them for good measure.
 Vacuum every inch of the car’s flooring and upholstery, including hard-to-reach cushion seams and spaces under the driver and passenger seats.
 Use a mild cleaning solution (soap and water) and a cloth or gentle brush to work out upholstery stains.
 Attack tougher stains with a special carpet or upholstery cleaner (around $10 per bottle).
 Wipe down hard surfaces with a wet, soapy rag, taking special care to remove ground-in dirt.
 Use glass cleaner on both sides of every window (inside and out).
 If you don’t have the time or patience to do all this on your own, splurge on an auto detailing package, which includes a thorough exterior work-over.
-Depending on options, it’ll run you anywhere from $50 to $175 (per CarsDirect).
+Depending on options, it’ll run you anywhere from about $115 to $215 (per Mobile Tech RX).

 - Change the Oil.
 Next up, change the oil, even if the car isn’t due for a change.
-A bottom-of-the-barrel oil change costs as little as $20.
-If your car uses synthetic oil, you’re looking at $40 or $50.
+A bottom-of-the-barrel oil change costs $15 to $20 (after discounts) at chain shops like Jiffy Lube or Valvoline.
+If your car uses synthetic oil, you’re looking at $40 or $50 for an oil change, at least.
 It’s still a sound investment.
 Consider a coolant flush or winterization package as well, especially if you live in a cold or hot climate.
 Expect to pay $50 to $80 for one of those, depending on options.

 - Neutralize Interior Odors.
 If they can’t get that new car smell, used car buyers want the next best thing: a pleasant-smelling ride.
 Noticeable odors turn off prospective buyers, adversely impacting demand, time to sale, and final selling price.
 If bad smells persist after you’ve thoroughly cleaned the car cabin, liberally sprinkle baking soda on every porous surface you can reach.
 Rub it in thoroughly, roll up the windows, and let the car sit for a few hours.
 Then, come back and vacuum everything up.
 If this doesn’t do the trick, invest in an odor neutralizer spray ($10 to $20 per bottle, depending on size and brand).
 Don’t bother with spray or hanging air fresheners – though cheaper, they’re only good for masking odors temporarily.